 Mr. Oliver graduated from the University of Toronto with a Bachelor of Commerce and a Master’s Degree in Economics.
-As well, he completed an Executive Program in Corporate Governance at Harvard Business School.
+As well, he was awarded the Corporate Director Certificate from Harvard Business School.
 Mr. Oliver holds the Chartered Director, Chartered Financial Analyst, Chartered Investment Manager, and Fellow of the Canadian Securities Institute designations.

 Mr. Mitch S. Orr joined the Board at CDSPI’s Annual General Meeting in May, 2001.
-He is the current Chair of CDSPI’s Audit Committee and is also a member of the Risk Management Committee.
+He is the current Chair of CDSPI’s Audit Committee and is also a member of the Human Resources Committee.
 Mr. Orr is a Senior Wealth Advisor and Director, Wealth Management with Scotia McLeod.

 He is a Certified Financial Planner® (CFP®), Chartered Professional Accountant (CPA), Certified Management Accountant (CMA), and holds an Honours degree in business administration from the Richard Ivey School of Business at the University of Western Ontario.